-- 1 Supervisor identifies examiners

-- 2. Supervisor invites examiners

-- 3. Supervisor informs ADGS of the two invited examiners.

-4. ADGS verifies list of examiners, potentially sending the process back to step 1 (and requiring invitations to be rescinded).
+- 1 Supervisor identifies potential examiners - 2.
+Supervisor invites examiners and provides them with our unit guidelines and expectations. - 3.
+Supervisor informs graduate administrator and cc's ADGS of the two invited examiners. - 4.
+ADGS verifies list of examiners, potentially sending the process back to step 1 (and requiring invitations to be rescinded).